-The proposed KNPP, since it will be in the proximity of important water basins as discussed in this report, will be in line with the development plans and overall NWMP.
+The proposed KNPP, since it will be in the proximity of important water basins as discussed in this report will require to be in line with the development plans and overall NWMP.
 NuPEA should input all strategies necessary to ensure water resources management within the preferred candidate site(s).

-4.3.20.
-The Kenya National Spatial Plan (2015-2045)
+4.5.5 The Kenya National Spatial Plan (2015-2045)

 The National Spatial Plan is a long-term plan that covers a period of 30 years and provides a spatial structure that defines how the national space is going to be utilized for the realization of optimal and sustainable use of our land.
 The Plan provides a spatial framework upon which the various sectoral plans and policies will be anchored and is a basis for preparation of all other lower-level plans.
 The Plan covers the entire Kenyan territory and the Exclusive Economic Zone (EEZ).
 The Plan addresses the disconnect between economic and spatial planning that has led to uncoordinated and unguided development by establishing a broad physical planning framework that provides physical planning policies to support economic and sectoral planning.
-The National Spatial Plan is therefore designed to provide a national spatial planning framework for integration of social, economic and environmental policies.
+The National Spatial Plan is therefore, designed to provide a national spatial planning framework for integration of social, economic and environmental policies.
 The KNPP should be able to adhere to the goals of the national spatial plan in order to promote planned and sustainable development.
-The development should achieve a balance between economic and spatial planning the planning spatial plan is order to promote planned and sustainable development.
-The development should achieve a balance between economic and spatial planning the planning by bridging the gap (GoK, 2015).
+The development should achieve a balance between economic and spatial planning by bridging the gap (GoK, 2015).

-4.3.21.
-National Master Plan for the Conservation and Sustainable Management of Water Catchment Areas in Kenya, 2012
+4.5.6 National Master Plan for the Conservation and Sustainable Management of Water Catchment Areas in Kenya, 2012